 - LED with a warm color temperature – least attractive

-In 2021, a similar study involving street lights was conducted but this time, it varied more on the species rather than the quality of the light.
+In 2021, a similar study involving street lights was conducted, but this time, it varied more on the species than the light’s quality.
 But UV light remained the most attractive to a lot of insect species.

 Even with the same color temperatures, the lighting system also varied.
-LEDs were the least attractive to insects and the incandescent and CFLs gathered a lot.
+LEDs were the least attractive to insects, and the incandescent and CFLs gathered a lot.
 LED bulbs emit color temperature in varying degrees measured in Kelvin.
-LEDs with low Kelvin tend emit warmer, yellow tints while the high Kelvin LEDs emit blue and purple hues.
-Our suggestion is to use low wattage and low Kelvin LED lights.
+LEDs with low Kelvin tend to emit warmer, yellow tints, while the high Kelvin LEDs emit blue and purple hues.
+Our suggestion is to use low wattage, and low Kelvin LED lights.